effector/effector/docs/api/effector/Event.md

 ### `prepend(fn)`

-Creates event, upon trigger it does send transformed data into source event.
-Working kind of reverse `.map`.
-In case of `.prepend` data transforms **before original event occurs**, and in case of `.map`, data transforms **after original event occured**.
+Creates an event, upon trigger it does send transformed data into source event.
+Works kind of like reverse `.map`.
+In the case of `.prepend` data transforms **before the original event occurs** and in the case of `.map`, data transforms **after original event occurred**.

 #### Returns